 Richman, who has served as the state secretary of welfare and as a top official in the federal Department of Housing and Urban Development, said she saw the addition of full-time social workers in the schools as a key to mainstreaming more students out of private placements and into District schools.

 The District is taking several steps to provide students who have behavioral challenges an education in regular school settings.
-In a separate move, the SRC just approved a $10 million contract with Catapult Learning to set up a program within the District that will serve students with emotional needs who were previously sent to private placements, including the now-closed Wordsworth Academy.
+In a separate move, the SRC just approved a $10 million contract with Catapult Learning to set up a program within the District that will serve students with emotional needs who were previously sent to private placements, including Wordsworth Academy, Inc.'s now-closed residential treatment facility.

 “We need to keep that child with his or her non-disabled peers,” Richman said.